ishita1226/poll_assign/README.md

 - Users can interact with each poll by liking, commenting, or voting directly from the feed.

 ### Poll Creation
-- Users can create a poll with a question, up to 5 options, and an optional expiry date.
+- Users can create a poll with a question, up to 5 options.
 - Newly created polls appear in the feed.
-- The poll creation uses a modified Quiz Creation UI from the Quizzo UI Kit.

 ### Comment Section
 - Each poll has a comment section where users can add comments.
-- Comments load below the respective poll and display in chronological order.
+- Comments can be added and viewed by clicking on the comment icon.

 ### Poll Voting
-- Users can vote on polls, and results are shown in a bar graph similar to the Quizzo UI.
+- Users can vote on polls, and results are shown in a bar graph which can be viewed by tapping on the question in the feed.
-- Only one vote per user per poll is allowed.

 ## Architecture

 This app follows the MVVM (Model-View-ViewModel) architecture for a clean, maintainable structure.

-- **Model**: Defines `Post`, `VoteOption`, and other data classes.
+- **Model**: Defines `Polls` and `Comment` management.
-- **ViewModel**: Manages business logic, user interactions, and state (e.g., `PostViewModel`).
+- **ViewModel**: Manages business logic, user interactions, services and utils.
 - **View**: Responsible for the UI layer, including screens for the feed, poll creation, comments, and voting.

 State management is handled using the `Bloc` package, and data persistence is achieved with `Hive`.